Get updates to your emailSubscribe

 For many enterprises, API security might be treated as an afterthought or implemented last-minute by a mobile developer more interested in user experience than adequate protection.
 There’s also a very shallow understanding of the potential threats, especially when compared to a conventional Web application model.
 But sacrificing security for UX or providing inadequate threat coverage can be catastrophic given the importance of the data and application access being exposed by these APIs.

-On March 25, I’ll be taking part in a CA Technologies webinar, where we’ll talk about the most common API exploits, real-world breaches that have occurred as a result and methods for mitigating those threats to your APIs without sacrificing user experience.
+Watch the recording of this March 2015 webinar, where we’ll talk about the most common API exploits, real-world breaches that have occurred as a result and methods for mitigating those threats to your APIs without sacrificing user experience.
 The next time I get a letter saying that my personal data has been compromised, I want to make sure it isn’t because of an insecure API – because that’s just inexcusable!